Keyboard shortcuts

 Agent Orchestration

-# Spawn an AI agent
+# Spawn an AI agent (the prompt is required — the agent starts on it)

-tuic agent spawn claude
+tuic agent spawn claude "review the failing tests"

-tuic agent spawn codex /path/to/repo
+tuic agent spawn codex "add a changelog entry" --repo /path/to/repo

 # List running agents